 - Educational Needs and Interests

 - Interest Inventory Scores and Map Regions

-See sample high school reports:
+See current sample high school report

 See the questions that students answer when they register to take the ACT test:

 For training on how to use data from the ACT test for advising and curriculum development, see the list of available videos, webinars, and workshops that ACT offers.

 Data from the ACT High School Report are available in ASCII flat file format, delivered on encrypted CD-ROM for high schools and districts to import into any system set up to receive the data.
 Records are aggregated and delivered monthly.
 Full-year reporting is also available.

 The student record layout is the key to interpreting the file you receive from ACT.
 It identifies location, field name, and field content for each data element.